naryasece/stylescope/README.md

 Appends a new style to the end of that selector.
 E.g. add_style("display","block") adds the display block property to that selector

+#### insert_style_before("selector", "css")

+When you are scoped into a style, This lets you insert a new style selector and attributes before the CSS style you are currently scoped into.
+For the CSS argument, add in the styles the same as you would an inline style attribute.

+e.g.

+    style("#foo") {
+        insert_style_before("#preFoo", "display: block; border: 1px solid black;") }

+#### insert_style_after("selector", "css")

+When you are scoped into a style, This lets you insert a new style selector and attributes after the CSS style you are currently scoped into.

 #### remove_style_important()

 Removes use of the css !important from css properties.
 Can be used in a style() scope or globally